From Guadalajara to Galway – a successful story

 The business degree programme has opened new doors for our Mexican students as they meet other learners from all over the world focusing on getting a higher education in business in Ireland.

-Guillermo says the time he spent at the language school really helped with his transition to studying Business at its sister school.
-He really enjoyed interacting with students from other countries at GCI, but says that improving his English really helped his transition to the business course.
+Guillermo says the time he spent at the language school really helped with his transition to studying Business at its Galway Business School.
+He really enjoyed interacting with students from other countries at Galway Business and English School, but says that improving his English really helped his transition to the business course.

 "It helps to have a good level of English before going to the Business School.
 The Bachelor is three years with an option of a fourth year.
 The English school is more relaxed, and fun, whereas we have to work hard at the business school and our lecturers really take a keen interest in our business plans and want them to succeed," he says.

 He says that the school has been really good to the band.
-Directors Celestine Rowland and David Niland have allowed Bardon to rehearse in the school, to shoot a video on the roof, and they are planning to record an album at GCI outside school hours.
+Directors Celestine Rowland and David Niland have allowed Bardon to rehearse in the school, to shoot a video on the roof, and they are planning to record an album at Galway Business and English School outside school hours.

 Who knows?
 The school could soon have huge rock stars!